 As with most manufacturers, Volkswagen is tightening down on warranty payments by making submissions more difficult and reducing payment periods.
-For all dealerships, the efficient processing of warranty claims is crucial to avoid loss of revenue.
-With recent policy changes, most Volkswagen dealerships now only have 30 days to submit warranty claims, making it more challenging to stay within the time limits set by providers.
+The efficient processing of warranty claims is crucial to avoid loss of revenue.
+Most Volkswagen dealerships now only have 30 days to submit warranty claims, making it more challenging to stay within the time limits set by providers.

 VW Claim Challenges

 It is true, that until now, VW allowed the most time for a dealership to receive payment for a completed repair (1 Year).
 That is why it was a little shocking to see them make such a dramatic change.
 In fact, the change is so extreme that it is illegal in 11 States.
 For those states, VW has extended the time according to State Law.
 If you would like to know the payment period for your state, please fill out the contact form and ask us.
 We will be happy to provide the information.

 Submitting claims within the specified time frame is critical, as late claims are not eligible for reimbursement.
 This April (2023), VW is updating the SAGA system to deny claims over 30 days with no recourse for the dealership.
 This will result in hundreds of thousands of unpaid warranty dollars around the country.
 It is extremely easy for a dealership to fall behind by 30 days or more when they are processing claims in-house.
 All it takes is for an admin to leave unexpectantly and one failed new hire and a dealer will become slammed with unpaid warranty ROs.
 You can avoid all of that risk by utilizing our full claims processing service.
 Our dealerships are protected from falling behind in warranty submissions.
 We have a team of professional VW administrators and we are always there when you need us.